 It’s that last bit is crucial to understanding Germany’s cities in the 21st century.
 When the country was split into two acronyms – the FDR, or West Germany, and DDR/GDR, East Germany – the capital of Berlin was left in a tricky spot.

 Split between east and west, with a wall enveloping the western side, it was the chief battleground for the latter 20th centuries battles of rhetoric and ideology, if not of actual boots on the ground.

-So while the other chief European capitals of Paris and London were booming, growing, and locking down their total dominance of their respective nations, Berlin was left behind.
-Half of it was the capital of the communist East Germany, but the other half was a rigorously maintained PR exercise for the West’s hopes and dreams, with the real workings of a capital shuffled off to Bonn, on the Rhine.
+So while the other chief European capitals of Paris and London were booming, growing, and locking down the total dominance of their respective nations, Berlin was left behind.
+Half of it was the capital of communist East Germany, but the other half was a rigorously maintained PR exercise for the West’s hopes and dreams, with the real workings of a capital shuffled off to Bonn, on the Rhine.

 But despite the setbacks that a very long wall, lots of empty no-man’s land, the odd blockade and airlift, and a few hundred miles in barbed wire might offer, Berlin is still Germany’s largest single city.
 With 3.6m people living in the city proper, and 6m in the wider urban area, it’s the big beast of German cities.

 Sticking to individual official cities – a clarification that will become very important – it stands a fair way ahead of its nearest rival.
 But relative to the way Paris and London absolutely dwarf out all other cities in their respective countries, Germany actually has a fairly good selection of moderately large cities.
 Here’s the top 10, in terms of official city populations: